 Click on the button Select groups.

 Search for the device group and click on the select button.
 After that click on the Save button.

 Ok, we got a profile and a group for Autopilot.
 Now we have to add the devices into Autopilot.
-To get the correct information, such like Hardware ID, you can use the PowerShell script.
-How this works is explained here in this blogpost: Part 14 – Configure Microsoft Intune – Windows Autopilot Please, read this and import the computer in Autopilot.
+To get the correct information, such as Hardware ID, you can use the PowerShell script.
+How this works is explained here in this blog post: Part 14 – Configure Microsoft Intune – Windows Autopilot Please, read this and import the computer in Autopilot.
 You do not have to assign the device to a profile.
 The group will do this for you.

 I have imported the devices and they are automatically assigned to the new profile.